The64thGamer/cheeseepedia/content/z09gheopwaufudyh/content.md

 ### 1983

 - Jim has a pond filled with animal statues and palm trees constructed in front of the store.
-This was intended to make visiting Jungle Jim's an experience for the whole family, as well as making the store more recognizable.{{< cite 3 >}}
+This was intended to make visiting Jungle Jim's an experience for the whole family, as well as making the store more recognizable.[3]

 ### 1984

-- The animatronics from the {{< wiki-link "Cincinnati, OH (11400 Princeton Pike))" >}} Pizza Time Theater location would be purchased my Jungle Jim's when the location closed.
+- The animatronics from the [Cincinnati, OH (11400 Princeton Pike))] Pizza Time Theater location would be purchased my Jungle Jim's when the location closed.

 ### 1986

-- In January, Jungle Jim's would purchase The Rock-afire Explosion show from the {{< wiki-link "Cincinnati, OH (3365 Highland Ave)" >}} Showbiz Pizza Place at auction.
+- In January, Jungle Jim's would purchase The Rock-afire Explosion show from the [Cincinnati, OH (3365 Highland Ave)] Showbiz Pizza Place at auction.

 ### 1988